Markouk Bread started its flatbread business at the Cape Ann Farmers

 We prepare and sell a variety of foods typically found in Lebanese

 meals.
-These particular recipes are from a small village in the Bekaa
+Many of our recipes originate from a small village in the Bekaa

 Valley.
 We also sell some new items that fuse local taste with our